 Debra Horwitz is not only a leading veterinary behavior expert, but understands the importance of communications in all formats in educating others about veterinary medicine.
-This interview was conducted by Lea-Ann Germinder on the eve of VMX 2018 and the unveiling of Dr. Horwitz’s new book, Blackwell’s Five-Minute Veterinary Consult Clinical Companion: Canine and Feline Behavior 2nd Edition.
-Dr. Horwitz will be signing copies of her book at the Goodnewsforpets Booth 3342.
+This interview has been updated from an original interview conducted by Lea-Ann Germinder on the eve of VMX 2018 and the unveiling of Dr. Horwitz’s book, Blackwell’s Five-Minute Veterinary Consult Clinical Companion: Canine and Feline Behavior 2nd Edition.

 We first met officially during the Ceva Animal Health and American College of Veterinary Behaviorists “Keep the L.O.V.E.
 Alive Tour”.
 You were Chair of the Public Relations Committee and the campaign spokesperson.
 What made the College decide to participate in the program?